CartoDB/documentation/app/content/cloud-native-workspace/developers/carto-for-developers.md

 ### Managing built applications

-CARTO 3 provides different tools and libraries to help you built and manage your own applications.
+The Carto 3 Workspace includes options for managing your built applications.
+From the *Account Settings* menu, you can built, edit or delete applications.

-#### Builting applications
+#### Creating applications

+You can create new applications by using the tools and libraries provided by Carto 3.
 First time you built an application, you will see the following page:

 ![Developers application type](/img/cloud-native-workspace/developers/developers_create_new.png)

 For builting a new application, click on *Create new* button.
 Then you will see the new application setup options.
-You can built an application with basic information, or an application that includes advanced settings.
+You can create a new application with basic information, or a new application that includes advanced settings.

 ##### Builting applications with basic information